-- pass) might be redundant and overkill here if you intend to overwrite the free space anyway. - ▷ Free Space Tab: Personally, and again "just to be sure", I would select Normal Cleanup which will fill the entire free space with Data.
+- Free Space Tab: Personally, and again "just to be sure", I would select Normal Cleanup which will fill the entire free space with Data.
 I do not really trust Smart Cleanup as it does not actually fill all the free space of the SSD with Data.
-But again, this is probably not needed and overkill in most cases. - ★ If you have an HDD drive: - ▷ Secure Overwriting Tab: I would just pick Secure Deletion (1 pass). - ▷ Free Space: I would just pick Smart Cleanup as there is no reason to overwrite sectors without data on an HDD drive. - Select Clean and Pick your flavor: - Turbo Cleanup will only do normal deletion (on HDD/SSD) and will not clean free space.
-It is not secure on an HDD nor an SSD. - Quick Cleanup will do secure deletion (on HDD) and normal deletion + trim (on SSD) but will not clean free space.
-This is secure enough for SSD but not for HDD. - Normal Cleanup will do secure deletion (on HDD) and normal deletion + trim (on SSD) and will then clean the whole free space (Smart Cleanup on HDD and Full Cleanup on SSD) and should be secure.
+But again, this is probably not needed and overkill in most cases. - $\star~$ If you have an HDD drive: - ▷ Secure Overwriting Tab: I would just pick Secure Deletion (1 pass). - ▷ Free Space: I would just pick Smart Cleanup as there is no reason to overwrite sectors without data on an HDD drive. - Select Clean and Pick your flavor: - $\star~$ Turbo Cleanup will only do normal deletion (on HDD/SSD) and will not clean free space.
+It is not secure on an HDD nor an SSD. - $\star~$ Quick Cleanup will do secure deletion (on HDD) and normal deletion + trim (on SSD) but will not clean free space.
+This is secure enough for SSD but not for HDD. - ★ Normal Cleanup will do secure deletion (on HDD) and normal deletion + trim (on SSD) and will then clean the whole free space (Smart Cleanup on HDD and Full Cleanup on SSD) and should be secure.
 This option is the best for HDD but completely overkill for SSD. - Click Clean and wait for cleaning to finish.
 Could take a while and will fill your whole free space with data.